WatchGuard/coding-exercises/mars-rover/README.md

 # Programming Exercise

-The exercise we’d like to see is to use the NASA API described [here](https://api.nasa.gov) to build a project in GitHub that calls the Mars Rover API and selects a picture on a given day.
-We want your application to download and store each image locally.
+Use the NASA API described [here](https://api.nasa.gov) to build a project that calls the Mars Rover Photos API with a given day as input, returning corresponding photo images as output.
+The application should download and store each image locally.
+The submission of the project should be via GitHub.

 ## Acceptance Criteria